 Using an automated scheduling tool can keep teachers organized, help them plan ahead, and streamlines teaching.

 How much time does scheduling and rescheduling take you and your staff?

-If you’re still managing schedules the old fashioned way in 2020 you’re wasting time.
+If you’re still managing scheduling the old fashioned way then you’re wasting time.
 Manual work takes a lot of energy and resources.
 Not to mention human error.
 With technology becoming part of our everyday life, automated scheduling in schools makes more sense than ever.

 Having the flexibility to schedule meetings with teachers and pick from a block of time in advance is helpful for busy parents.
 They can also receive automatic reminders to make sure they attend.